IliyanYakimov/warrja/README.md

 II. if you aren't a developer:
 1. Download and install python from: https://www.python.org/ .Recommended version 3.x (version 3.4 or newer)
 2. What is your OS:

-    2.1 Windows:
+     2.1 Windows
 `Windows 7`
 Select Computer from the Start menu
 Choose System Properties from the context menu